Ausbilder/docker_rancher_redis_cluster/README.md

 Info:
 This Catalog helps setting up a redis cluster.
 Variables are:
-- n Number of Nodes
+- Number of Nodes
-- r Replication Factor
+- Replication Factor
-- p Redis Port
+- Redis Port

 It will bring up a Cluster of n/(r*2) Master Nodes.